 Registration begins on November 1.
 While registration is open, the nalax.net website has a “REGISTER NOW” icon on the home page; all payments are made via credit card through the website.
 A late fee will be applied after January 15th, 2019.
 Questions about registration can be sent to .

 When does the season start?

-The season begins in late February with weekly indoor sessions (approximately five per season), typically on Sundays.
+The season begins in late February with weekly indoor sessions (approximately four per season), typically on Sundays at Home Grown Indoor Sports (400 Osgood St. North Andover, MA 01845).
 These are informal practices designed to get sticks in, or back in, kids’ hands.
 The cost for indoor sessions is included in the spring registration fee.

 How long does the season last?

 Once the indoor sessions are underway, teams move outside as the weather permits.
-When Mother Nature is kind to us, we are outside by the end of March.
+When Mother Nature is kind to us, we are outside at the end of March.
 The Town of North Andover makes the decision as to when the fields are playable, as is the case throughout the season.
-Game play starts in early April and ends in mid-June.
-Typically teams participate in the MBGLL Jamboree for the girls, or the MBYLL Jamboree for the boys (which is the largest boys’ lacrosse jamboree in the nation), which occur in mid-June.
+Games start in the last weekend of March / early April and end in mid-June.
+Typically teams participate in the Jamboree for the girls, or the MBYLL Jamboree for the boys (which is the largest boys’ lacrosse jamboree in the nation), which occur in mid-June.

 How are the teams created?

-Each league (MBYLL [www.mbyll.org] for the boys’ program, and MBGLL [www.mbgll.org] for the girls’) mandates that we field teams of equal strength within each level.
+Each league (MBYLL [www.mbyll.org] for the boys’ program, and Founder's North League [www.fgll.org] for the girls’) mandates that we field teams of equal strength within each level.
 The coaches use the indoor sessions and early outdoor practices to gauge each player’s skill level, then work together in order to create balanced teams.

 When are games scheduled?
 Are all of the games played in town?